 Tip: Login to ADA.org to update your member profile and access your membership benefits online.

 - Refinance or consolidate your student loans

-Your ADA membership entitles you to an additional 0.25% rate reduction on low rate student loan refinancing from ADA’s endorsed provider Laurel Road, a division of Darien Rowayton Bank.
+Your ADA membership entitles you to an additional 0.25% rate reduction on low rate student loan refinancing from ADA’s endorsed provider Laurel Road.
 Free to apply and no obligation to accept.
-The average dentist saves over $30,000.
 Graduate students and residents also have a special student debt repayment program offered through Laurel Road.

 - Get more patients with ADA Find-a-Dentist

 Spend five minutes updating your profile on ADA.org/myADA and help new patients find you.
 Since the launch of the ADA ad campaign in 2017, the Find-a-Dentist website has seen more than 2 million visits from potential patients.
 Make sure that when they visit, they see your profile.

 - Get ahead before you even get started